-Condor Cliffs is the only place California Condors are on display in North America outside of California.
-The new exhibit features interpretive panels detailing the dramatic decline, the subsequent ongoing recovery of California Condors and the important role they play as nature’s recycling and clean-up crew.
+Condor Cliffs is the one of the few places California Condors are on display in North America outside of California.
+The exhibit features interpretive panels detailing the dramatic decline, the subsequent ongoing recovery of California Condors and the important role they play as nature’s recycling and clean-up crew.

 The Peregrine Fund’s captive-breeding program is a partnership with the San Diego Zoo’s Wild Animal Park, Los Angeles Zoo and Oregon Zoo.
 The cooperative effort promotes genetic diversity and creates healthy populations of wild condors in Arizona, California and Mexico by transferring eggs among the facilities and sending young birds to appropriate release sites.